 Even though many individuals have heard of email verifiers and may have used some of them, not everyone is familiar with the technical components of the service.
 We'll show you how it works by outlining the key technological aspects and verification procedures, so you can see how email addresses are confirmed quickly.

-Stage 1 — Syntax Check For all email verifier services, this is the key feature, the first step of validation.
+Stage 1 - Syntax Check For all email verifiers services, this is the key feature, the first step of validation.
 Syntax check allows you to verify that an email address is correctly spelled, with no spaces, commas, and all of the @s, dots, and domain extensions in the proper places.

 Stage 2 - Domain Check The second stage in the email verification procedure is to check the domain.
 Domain check verifies that the domain name on which the email address is hosted exists is registered and is operational on the hosting domain.